 My Favorite Stop – Varna, Bulgaria

-My favorite was a visit to the royal summer residence for the last of the Bulgarian tsars in Varna on the Black Sea.
-There we enjoyed an outdoor buffet with locally produced wines, accompanied by a violinist and pianist playing Schubert and Brahms.
+My favorite stop was a visit to the royal summer residence for the last of the Bulgarian tsars in Varna on the Black Sea.
+There, we enjoyed an outdoor buffet with locally produced wines, accompanied by a violinist and pianist playing Schubert and Brahms.

 As one Society guest put it: “wearing vintage fashions is encouraged, so the clothes were not only gorgeous but often outrageous—tiaras, an ostrich-feather-adorned headband, elbow-length gloves, and every cummerbund and tie you can imagine with a tuxedo.”